hsyl20/ghc-cross-compilation/index.rst

    disposal and their bootstrapping relation.

-   * While GHC and Clang are multi-target, other tools like GCC are not so Cabal would already need a nothing of per-stage tools.
+   * While GHC and Clang are multi-target, other tools like GCC are not so Cabal would already need a notion of per-stage tools.
 It's not that much harder to also make that available for GHC itself.

    * When using a stage 1 compiler that doesn't provide ``-target self``, one